As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 In our fourth post in this series, we talk about the idea of living off the land.
 What did that look like 100 years ago and can that be achieved today?

 After she got married, Laura partnered with Almanzo in everything they did, even in business.
 She could run the farm.
-And she was also the treasurer for the farm association.
+And she was also the treasurer of the farm association.
 Isn’t that cool?
-Almanzo became ill early in their marriage, it is speculation as to whether he had a stroke or was stricken with polio.
+Almanzo became ill early in their marriage.
+It is speculation whether he had a stroke or was stricken with polio.
 So, Laura stepped up to all the manly chores in those days.

 Now, Laura was a visionary for her time.
 She had very progressive thinking for a pioneer farm girl of her period.
 What we call the suburbs today, she saw as a small farm community where more could be produced at home with greater social interaction.
 She was very much in favor of progress that preserved nature’s beauty but gave us better methods of work and living.

 Even then, Laura and Almanzo gardened for their own food but sold the extra.
 They raised hens and sold the eggs and butchered their own chickens.
 Also, they planted an orchard and sold the apples.
 Almanzo timbered out some of the extra acreages on their land.
 They did whatever they could come up with to live off the land and have the land provide for them financially.

 Let’s look at this from the perspective of 2023.
 Most of us don’t live on rural farmland, but no matter where you live, you can still look at it as how you can “live off the land” and what you already have at your disposal.